-During fiscal 1997, approximately 11.9% and 12.7% of the Company's net sales and gross profit, respectively, were derived from sales to customers located outside the United States and Canada.
+During 1996, approximately 17.5% and 18.1% of the Company's net sales and gross profit, respectively, were derived from sales to customers located outside the United States and Canada.
 The Company's international businesses are subject to a number of inherent risks, including difficulties in opening and managing foreign offices and distribution centers; establishing channels of distribution; fluctuations in the value of foreign currencies; import/export duties and quotas; and unexpected regulatory, economic and political changes in foreign markets.
 There can be no assurance that these factors will not adversely affect the Company's operating results.